ZFQ20020131/Advanced_Software_Engineering-Stage_1/README.md

 #### Tasks Distribution:

 * Fuquan:
-    - [x] Implementation of CheckinCounter
+    - [x] Implementation of Class CheckinCounter
-    - [x] UML diagram creation
+    - [x] Implementation of Class Passenger
+    - [x] Modified the GUI class and the CheckInCounter class, and enhanced the functionality for generating the report
 * Shuchen:
-    - [x] Implementation of CheckinCounter, PassengerQueue
+    - [x] Implementation of Class Name
-    - [x] Implementation of SimTime, Timer
+    - [x] Implementation of Class ticket
 * Yuyao:
+    - [x] Implementation of Class CheckinCounterTest
-    - [x] Implementation of ManagementGUI
+    - [x] Implementation of BookingDetails
-    - [x] Project Management, Git repository management
+    - [x] Implementation of FlightDetails
 * Wentian:
-    - [x] Implementation of Class Log
+    - [x] Implementation of Class flight
+    - [x] Debugging the code
 * Muduo:
-    - [x] Refactor of Class Booking
+    - [x] Implementation of Class GUI
-    - [x] CSVGenerator & Reader refactor
+    - [x] Debugging the code